 - Swelling of the ankles and legs.

-- Recurring fever not associated with a cold, flu or other infection.
+- Recurring fever not linked with an infection.

 - For men, a cluster of enlarged veins around a testicle.